vitaly-t/manakin/README.md

 <img align="left" width="218" height="298" src="https://s31.postimg.org/y3s1ucqor/manakin.jpg" alt="Wire-tailed manakin">

-Red & Yellow colors for your `console.error` and `console.warn` messages in Node.js.
+Errors + Warnings colorization, consistent with [the rich syntax](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) and the output format of console methods in Node.js.

 ---

 You can start using the existing `console.error` + `console.warn` methods, and then add `manakin` later, which will only change their output color, but never the format.

 <br/>
-You can either set colors globally, for the `console` object, or use them locally.
+Colors can be set either locally, or globally - for the `console` object.

 <br/><br/>
-minimum code &#10004; no dependencies &#10004;
+minimal code &#10004; no dependencies &#10004;

 <br/><br/>
-What is great about this library - the output format is 100% consistent with `console.log` in Node.js.

-It means that changing colors for the console methods does not affect [their rich syntax](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) or the output format.

-This is what makes this library stand out from all the libraries that do color console output, because they can only apply colors to a simple text string, while this library focuses on keeping the output format exactly as Node.js does it for `console.log`.
+This library focuses on providing consistent output format for console methods after changing the colors, in contrast to other colorization libraries that focus on setting colors to a simple string.

 ## Installing